-Czech Stop & bakery open despite crash
+Czech Stop & Bakery open despite crash

-WEST, Texas (FOX 44) – Monday evening around 7 what looked to be a parked car outside of the Czech Stop accelerated through the exterior walls into the store.
+WEST, Texas (FOX 44) – On Monday evening around 7 p.m., what looked to be a parked car outside of the Czech Stop accelerated through the exterior walls into the store.

 Belfor Property Restoration company boarded up windows and cleaned up shattered glass.
 They will also be creating a retaining wall in front of the windows as an additional safety measure.